GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

 -------------------------

 The tab for defining the PyQt modules used by the application is shown below.
+If the application is a PyQt4 application then the PyQt4 modules will be shown instead.

 .. image:: /images/pyqt_modules_tab.png
     :align: center